foggynight/RainyDay/README.md

-# RainyDay
+# rainy-day

-Rain simulation, built for a rainy day.
+Interactive rain simulation, built for a rainy day.

 ## Installation